JustinasBliujus/Task-Two/README.md

-# V0.1 #
+# V0.2 #

-This version of the project is a simple c++ application.
+Additions in this version of the project:
-It calculates final grade of a student using average or median, with an option to generate random grades.
-It uses input from console.
+Option to choose input from a file.
+Alphabetical sorting of output.

 ## Usage ##

-There is two different program applications, one using arrays _v01array.cpp_ and one using vectors _v01vector.cpp_.
-__Both__ files need header file _Mylib.h_ in order to work.
+ _v02.cpp_ file needs header file _Mylib.h_ in order to work.
-The only difference in usage is that array version asks for number of students, while vector version waits for specific input to stop.